Planting trees to capture and store carbon

 Any woodland carbon project will result in a permanent land use change from open ground to woodland.
 Under the UK Forestry Act 1967, licences are required to fell trees (with certain exceptions, such as for development permitted through the planning system).
 The project owner will be required to take steps to ensure that the woodland is not removed or replaced by the landowner, placing on them a duty to carry out compensatory planting should an area be felled for development.
 Each project will require a risk assessment for the likelihood of failure eg. due to damage by pests, diseases, wind or fire, and a strategy to minimise the risks.
 Also, the project will not be allowed to claim credits for 100% of the carbon stored by the woodland, they will have to contribute to a shared buffer of unused carbon to allow for unforseen damage or loss.

 The Woodland Carbon Code provides a standard to which all projects should adhere.
 All woodland creation projects will be certified against the standard by an independent body accredited by the UK Accreditation Service.
-Each project will be assessed at the outset and then every five years to ensure that it continues to meet the standards set out in the Code.
-Evidence of the approval status of every project will be published in a registry of UK woodland carbon projects.
+Each project will be assessed at the outset, year 5 and then every 10 years to ensure that it continues to meet the standards set out in the Code.
+The status of every project will be published in the UK Woodland Carbon Registry.

 Felling licence controls apply regardless of whether the woodland is a carbon project or not.
 If a woodland is illegally felled there are powers to require the owner to replant it.
 Illegal felling of any carbon project would automatically result in the withdrawal of its certification status and the refusal of any application for future projects on the same land.
 Contractual liability under the Code would also obligate the project owner to compensate clients for the lost carbon.